cpske/ISP/code-quality/docstrings.md

 ```

 Here's an example class docstring from the popular `requests` library,
 an add-on package for performing HTTP requests.
+It uses the PEP-267 standard (reST).

 ```python
 >>> import requests